Shallow Neural Networks Learn Low-Degree Spherical Polynomials with Feature Learning by Learnable Channel Attention: Detailed Proofs

 \section{Detailed Proofs}

 We present detailed proofs for the theoretical results that lead to our main result, Theorem~\ref{theorem:LRC-population-NN-fixed-point}, in this section.
 The proof of Theorem~\ref{theorem:LRC-population-NN-fixed-point} is presented in Section~\ref{sec:proofs-main-results}, followed by the basic definitions and the detailed proofs of our other technical results.
+We first introduce the definition of stopping time which serves as the upper bound for the number of steps $T$ in Algorithm~\ref{alg:GD}.